 Lennox has agreed to take all reasonable action necessary to nominate and recommend one individual, proposed by Service Experts and acceptable to Lennox who is currently a member of the board of directors of Service Experts, for election to a three-year term on the board of directors of Lennox at Lennox's 2000 annual meeting of stockholders.
-Accordingly, Lennox has nominated William G. Roth for election to the board of directors of Lennox at Lennox's 2000 annual meeting of stockholders, Accordingly, Lennox at Lennox's 2000 annual meeting of stockholders, Accordingly, Lennox at Lennox's entities and the stockholders.
-Accordingly, Lennox at Lennox's 2000 annual meeting of stockholders, subject to completion of the merger.
+Accordingly, Lennox has nominated William G. Roth for election to the board of directors of Lennox at Lennox's 2000 annual meeting of stockholders, subject to completion of the merger.
 After the effective time of the merger and prior to Mr. Roth's election to the board of directors of Lennox, Mr. Roth will be invited to meetings of the board of directors of Lennox as a non-voting participant.